Trinidad and Tobago leader praises strike and says US should kill all drug traffickers 'violently'

 Other Caribbean leaders were more reserved in their remarks.

-Barbadian Foreign Minister Kerrie Symmonds told The Associated Press on Wednesday that members of Caricom, a regional trade bloc, sent a letter to U.S. Secretary of State Marco Rubio asking for an open line of communication on developments, saying they want to avoid being surprised by any U.S. moves against Venezuela.
+Barbadian Foreign Minister Kerrie Symmonds told The Associated Press on Wednesday that members of Caricom, a regional trade bloc, sent a letter to Rubio asking for an open line of communication on developments, saying they want to avoid being surprised by any U.S. moves against Venezuela.

 “What we want really...is a structure where we would be able to have shared information affecting U.S. assets in the region, establishing channels of communication and, importantly where possible, some consultation to maintain practical cooperation for continued mutual confidence and avoidance of misunderstandings," he said.